Engin-Boot/pong-stage-AleenaSaleem/Stage0/Exceptions.md

 ### Scenario: No activity for long (some threshold passed) time

-  Given - Active devices with game installed in it
+  Given - Active device with game installed in it

   When - The game board has been idle for a long time